Aib0t/write-ups/massive_ad_client/readme.md

 ## Debugging parser issues

 This one took a while to figure out, generally to my own stupidity.
+But it changed perception of the protocol for good, and will help tremendously moving forward.

-So!
 To leave the loop with a value of 1 we need to have a flag of `if_all_required_variables_were_parsed` of 1

 ```C++
     if (message_size <= (uint)(param_1->field32_0x20 - iVar1)) {